 dying or suicide.
 Suicide crisis line (such as 1-800-SUICIDE) or your local emergency

 number (911) are staffed 24 hours a day, 7 days a week by trained professionals who

 There's no doubt that being overweight can be hard, both physically

 and emotionally.
 But there are ways to feel better, including being aware of emotions,

-people who support you.
+and finding people who support you.